fr33zr/Networking-Tools/README.md

 # Usage

-Execute these below commands to use tool after cloning
+Execute these below commands to use tool after cloning:

 cd Networking-Tools